By Jill Brooke

 And maybe pair both the flowers and candle with a bottle of peony vodka.

-Over in Boston, Cass School of Floral Design is having a special Mother’s Day class on Saturday and a special peony class called “Peony Perfection – Power of a Flower” on May 19th, which will focus on a single bloom to teach the latest floral design trends and construction techniques.
+Over in Boston, Cass School of Floral Design is having special Mother’s Day inspired classes.
+In the past, they have had a special peony class called “Peony Perfection – Power of a Flower” which will focus on single blooms to teach the latest floral design trends and construction techniques.
+Flower classes are the best Mother’s Day gifts and create an experience shared together.

 In the language of flowers, peonies generally mean good luck, love and honor.